Moddable-OpenSource/moddable/documentation/devices/nrf52/README.md

 Download and install [SEGGER Embedded Studio][sesdownload].
 Choose the version **Embedded Studio for ARM, macOS V4.22**.

+Start and register your IDE.
+Use the menu item Tools->Package Manager and install the support package for **Nordic** devices.

 #### Install SEGGER J-Link

 Download and install [J-Link Software and Documentation pack for macOS][jlinkdownload]